mbientlab/MetaWear-SDK-JavaScript/README.md

 ## Getting Started

 ### Installation
 The Mbient JavaScript SDK relies on [Noble](https://github.com/mbientlab/noble) for Bluetooth Low Energy communications.
 You need to setup  the relevant [prerequisites for Noble](https://github.com/mbientlab/noble#prerequisites) and then [install Noble](https://github.com/mbientlab/noble#install).

-You should familiarize yourself with the rest of the README since there a few limitiations and other gotchas spelled out, such as the maximum number of simultaneous Bluetooth connections.
+You should familiarize yourself with this README and our tutorials since there a few limitiations and other gotchas spelled out, such as the maximum number of simultaneous Bluetooth connections.

 Then you can simply install the MetaWear NPM module with command line:
 ```javascript